 If you’re thinking about starting an online business, one of the first things you’ve got to do is figure out what niche market to get into.

-I’ve had a ton of people tell me they can’t get started with their business because they can’t pick a niche.
+A lot of people have told me they can’t get started with their business because they can’t pick a niche.

 People spend months agonizing over this step.

 The thing is not settling on a niche can really hold you up because you’re not doing anything.

 If you don’t have a webpage with some way for you to get paid you have no chance of making money.

 If you’re just starting out, it’s better to pick something and commit to it then to just waffle around.

 With an online business, you can actually start earning money in a few months if you have a good plan and put some effort into it.